alexwlchan/alexwlchan.net/src/_til/2021/2021-12-27-calliope-syndrome.md

 tags:
   - interesting-words
 ---
-This is a phrase that goes around the Internet every once in a while, but there's no definitive reference page for it.
+This is a phrase that goes around the Internet every once in a while, but there's no definitive reference page for it (it doesn't, for example, have a Wikipedia entry).
+I wanted to track down where it came from.

 ## Where does it come from?